top of page

 How do you say Hindi consonants in English?

 Let’s take a look at each of the 33 regular consonants in Hindi.
-Below, you can see what each one looks like, along with a short clip so you can hear it being used.
+Below, you can see what each one looks like, along with a link to a short clip so you can hear it being used.

 Make sure you repeat each one out loud as you practice with your child!

-Pronunciation is similar to how the “C” sound is pronounced in the words Kite, Cat and Cattle.
+Pronunciation is similar to how the letter “C” is pronounced in the words Kite, Cat, Cattle.

 Examples:

-Pronunciation is similar to how “G” is pronounced in the words Goat, Good and Gate
+Pronunciation is similar to how the letters “KH” are pronounced in the words KHaki.

 Examples:

-Pronunciation is similar to how “GH” is pronounced in the English word GHost
+Pronunciation is similar to how the letter “G” is pronounced in the words Goat, Good, and Gate.

 Examples:

-Pronunciation is similar to how ‘UN’ is pronounced in the words stUNg, jUNk,
+Pronunciation is similar to how the letters “GH” are pronounced in the words Ghost.

 Examples: